Torps96/Emerald-DAO-Shard-Tokenomics/README.md

 $Shard tokens are required to be claimed on a **weekly** basis by Emerald holders.
 To claim tokens holders will send 2 ada to an address, then receive back $Shard tokens and the ada (minus transaction fees).

-**You will only need to send one transaction per week to receive back all $Shard tokens based on the number of emeralds you hold in your wallet.**
+**You will only need to send one transaction per week to receive back all $Shard tokens related to the number of Genesis and Regular Emeralds held in your wallet.**

 $Shard will be distributed as follows:
  * *2 Week Early Access Period*: